Add a Little Bit of Beach to Your Life

 Specializing in tropical birds and fish that capture the power and beauty of the ocean.

 Traveling the Emerald Coast along US-98, you will find 100 continuous miles of some of the whitest sand beaches in the world.
-You will also find a little patch of tiki paradise.
+Palm Tiki celebrates a less hurried, disappearing beach living life-style.

 -Charlie Knight